chinghao0703/chinghao0703.github.io/_posts/2018-5-29-A-series-of-blog-posts-on-the-AI-debate.md

 ---
 layout: post
-title: Preamble to a series of blog posts on the AI debate
+title: A series of blog posts on the AI debate
 ---

 ## Preamble